 After travelling back first class from Edinburgh last year, I decided we would travel in style again.
 I managed to book first class seats for the four of us, and it really does make a difference to our journey.
 Complementary food, more room in first class, a guaranteed seat with a table and plug, and that all important complimentary gin and tonic on the way home.
 And for £150 for the four of us, I thought it was fantastic value.

-I must admit I didn’t really know much about what Glasgow could offer to families, and the planning of the trip was passed over to my husband.
-The most I knew was that the city offered not one but TWO Primarks, a piece of information I tried my best to keep from the 12 year old !!!
+I must admit I didn’t really know much about what Glasgow with kids could offer, and the planning of the trip was passed over to my husband.
+The most I knew was that the city offered not one but TWO Primarks, a piece of information I tried my best to keep from the 12 year old.

 After a straightforward journey into Glasgow Central Station, we had a 10 minute walk to our hotel which was located on the corner of Sauchiehall street and Buchanan Street.
 After dropping our luggage off we were straight on to the City Tour Bus, which offers a hop on service around the city with over 20 stops.
 Our first stop was to wander around Glasgow Cathedral, and then we were back on the bus to the Transport Museum.